AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

 diffDf.loc[60,'Name'] = 'Ukrainian' # was 'Ukranian'
 ```

-I will then load the ALS dataset into a dataframe calle `landDf`.
+I will then load the ALS dataset into a data frame called `landDf`.

 ```python
 langDf = pd.read_csv("language.csv")